jpfiset/draft-jpfiset-attestationkey-eku/draft-jpfiset-lamps-attestationkey-eku.md

 Attester.
 As part of the verification process, the Verifier assesses endorsements, among other things.
 A X.509 certificate containing the EKU id-kp-attestationKey is an endorsement of the Attester by the issuing authorities.

-While assessing an endorsement provided this way, a Verifier must follow all practices to validate the veracity of the certificate.

 ## Implication for Cryptographic Modules